Version 2.0.1 of Elastic Cloud Enterprise includes new features, improvements and bug fixes.

 elasticuser to the

 - Our documentation now provides updated instructions for using Docker 18.03 on Ubuntu and for using Docker on RHEL.
-To learn more, see Prepare Your Environment.
+To learn more, see Configure your operating system.

 ECE can now successfully move Elasticsearch nodes for the system-owned